MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Microsoft Edge browser, navigate to the Microsoft Defender portal at <https://security.microsoft.com>.
+1. In the Microsoft Edge browser, navigate to Defender XDR at `https://security.microsoft.com`.

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.